Tselmeg-C/Udacity_Project_2.5_Portfolio-Exercise-Starbucks/README.md

 Comparing quadrant I to II then gives an idea of how well my promotion strategy will work in the future.

-My IRR and NIR with my developed strategy were 0.0187 and 358.05 respectively, while the original solution (which was provided from the course desiner) was with a IRR of 0.0188 and an NIR of 189.45 on the test set.
+My IRR and NIR with my developed strategy were 0.0187 and 358.05 respectively, while the original solution (which was provided from the course designer) was with a IRR of 0.0188 and an NIR of 189.45 on the test set.